staticarus/IOT-plant-watering/README.md

 # IOT - watering plant system connected to the web and with alerts

-This is a project I made for a school assignment in which an old soap dispenser is reconverted into a water source for a plant.
+This is a project I made for a school assignment in which an old soap dispenser is repurposed into a water source for a plant.
 It uses a NodeMCU, the equivalent of an Arduino with an integrated ESP8266 WiFi microchip.

 The circuit/layout can be found inside the 'Pictures' folder.